celery/celery/docs/userguide/tasks.rst

 full transfer from another continent.

-If the data is far away, you could try to run another worker at location, or if that's not possible, cache often used data, or preload data you know you know is going to be used.
+If the data is far away, you could try to run another worker at location, or if that's not possible, cache often used data, or preload data you know is going to be used.

 The easiest way to share data between workers is to use a distributed caching system, like `memcached`_.